loudingspace/multinational-retail-data-centralisation/README.md

 There are four folders: classes, notebooks, info and temp and a main.py file to run everything.

+- /classes contains:

+  - data_cleaning.py
+  - data_extraction.py
-- classes contains: data_cleaning.py - data_extraction.py - database_utils.py
+  - database_utils.py

-- notebooks contains the work for Milestone 3
+- /notebooks contains the work for Milestone 3 and Mileston 4

+  - milestone3.ipynb
+  - milestone4.ipynb

-- info contains .yaml credentials files
+- /info contains .yaml credentials files

+  - post

 - temp contains any temporary files that are downloaded during the course of the project